Curtain Size Chart & Guide

 Choosing the right curtain size makes your room look taller, cleaner, and more balanced.
-This guide helps you measure correctly, choose the right length, and decide how many panels you need.
+This guide covers standard curtain lengths, how to measure your windows, and a complete size chart for 63", 84", 96", and 108" curtains.

 Quick Answers